siemens/gencmpclient/README.md

 ## Using the CLI-based client

-The Command Line Interface (CLI) of the CMP client is implemented in [`src/cmpClient.c`](src/cmpClient.c).
+The Command-Line Interface (CLI) of the CMP client is implemented in [`src/cmpClient.c`](src/cmpClient.c).
 It supports most of the features of the genCMPClient library.
 The CLI use with the available options are documented in [`cmpClient-cli.pod`](doc/cmpClient-cli.pod).